-Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments Ten complaints were received during the period with 80% Number of complaints actioned General Manager Quarterly Ongoing of these resolved Internal Ombudsman Ten complaints were received during the period with 80% of 80 per cent of complaints resolved Quarterly these resolved laters al Orah u demon No compation allowstices are sized during the period 100 per cent of corruption allegations Internal Ombudsman No corruption allegations were received during the period, investigated and actioned Ongoing therefore no action required.
-There were 22 terminations during the quarter from a total of 430 staff (excluding casuals), giving an employee Total number and employee Manager Human turnover rate of 5.12% for the quarter and an annual rate of turnover rate Resources Quarterly Ongoing 20.47%.
-Resources waarterry ongoing Delays in implementing the new Payroll/HR system have resulted in statistical reporting not be available.
+Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments Ten complaints were received during the period with 80% Number of complaints actioned General Manager Quarterly Ongoing of these resolved Internal Ombudsman Ten complaints were received during the period with 80% of 80 per cent of complaints resolved Quarterly these resolved 100 per cent of corruption allegations Internal Ombudsman No corruption allegations were received during the period, investigated and actioned Ongoing therefore no action required.
+Investigated and detioned Crigoring There were 22 terminations during the quarter from a total of 430 staff (excluding casuals), giving an employee Total number and employee Manager Human turnover rate of 5.12% for the quarter and an annual rate of turnover rate Resources Quarterly Ongoing 20.47%.
+Delays in implementing the new Payroll/HR system have resulted in statistical reporting not be available.
 Once the new system is operating effectively reports will be developed to reflect statistical information on all relevant aspects of Human Manager Human Resources Resources Management.
 Results will be available in the 4th Total workforce by employment type 4th Quarter quarter report.
 Average hours of training per year per Manager Human Resources employee by employee category 4th Quarter To be reported in the 4th quarter report.
-Rates of incident/accident including There were 56 reported incidents and accidents for the quarter, 'near misses' reported in Manager Human Resources 17 resulted in lost time injuries representing 30.36% of the Incident/Accident Database - total.
-Number of outstanding Customer Ongoing A total of 9,107 CRS requests were received for the Requests as reported by Council's Director Community quarter.
-Of this amount, there are 401 CRS requests yet to - Onnaina CRS Quarterly Ongoing be finalised .
-80 per cent of CRS processed within service standard Manager Customer Services Quarterly 95% of CRS requests were processed within service standards for the guarter 75 per cent of CRS actioned within Manager Customer Services 82% of CRS requests were actioned within service standards service standard - Quarterly for the quarter Number of requests for access to Council's information and records Director Community 4th through legislative requests Quarter Ongoing See figures below.
-70 per cent of requests to access publicly available information under Section 12 of the Local Government Act 1993 are actioned within 10 Director Corporate 4th There were 295 requests received with 100% actioned within working days Quarter timeframe
+Rates of incident/accident including There were 56 reported incidents and accidents for the quarter 'near misses' reported in Manager Human Resources 17 resulted in lost time injuries representing 30.36% of the Incident/Accident Database Ongoing total.
+Number of outstanding Customer A total of 9,107 CRS requests were received for the Requests as reported by Council's Director Community quarter.
+Of this amount, there are 401 CRS requests yet to CRS Quarterly Ongoing be finalised .
+80 per cent of CRS processed within Manager Customer Services 95% of CRS requests were processed within service standards service standard Quarterly for the quarter 75 per cent of CRS actioned within Manager Customer Services 82% of CRS requests were actioned within service standards service standard Quarterly for the quarter Number of requests for access to Council's information and records Director Community 4th through legislative requests Quarter Ongoing See figures below. oug logiolativo roquosta 70 per cent of requests to access 3001101 Jugomg publicly available information under Section 12 of the Local Government Act 1993 are actioned within 10 Director Corporate 4th There were 295 requests received with 100% actioned within working days Quarter timeframe working days Quartel uniciianic